goreapers/gograveyard/README.md

 ## Description

+"There is this special biologist word we use for 'stable'.
+It is 'dead'." - Jack Cohen

 ## Usage

 To run gograveyard pass either a URL to a repo to analyze or the path to a